Discipline Priest Frequently Asked Questions — Battle for Azeroth (BfA) 8.3

 Essentially, Power Word: Solace has received a minor nerf but remains strong.
 The talents are just a little closer in value.
 Both have their pros/cons and applications of use.
 Mind bender may see a little bit more play if the encounter fits it.

 This essence may be something to keep an eye on as it now grants a large amount of primary stat.
 The biggest detriment to this essence as a Major is the awkward cooldown in relation to the rest of Disciplines kit.

 How good is Discipline Priest in BfA Patch 8.3?

-Discipline Priests are in solid shape in both raids and Mythic+.
+Discipline Priests are in solid shape in raids and a bit behind the pack in Mythic+.
 The spec performs well in most content still and retains its unique gameplay making it a very fun spec to main.
 For more information on this, you can read the Introduction Page for this guide.

 Mastery: Grace increases all healing done to targets that have Atonement active, which includes Atonement healing itself.
 It does not increase the healing of a spell that initially applies Atonement, however.

 Does Weakened Soul impact my raid if we have two Disc Priests?